jstolarek/skye-dsh/doc/provenance_ideas.md

 Here, since `phone` field is annotated with provenance information, provenance would be implicitly assigned to `phone` field in the result.
 Of course if we wanted to inspect provenance then we would still have to extract it explicitly.

+### Section 3.1

+This section clarifies how where-provenance is propagated.
+The idea is that by default provenance information is attached to a particular field and propagated together with value of that field.
+However, users are allowed to define their own functions that compute provenance.
+The intended use case is to fetch provenance metadata stored separately from the actual data.
+This is probably something worth having in the final system, but at the moment I don't have a good idea how to incorporate this into my encoding.